 Scammers rely on you trusting them.
 Their cons are built around fake works and catfished identities.
 They don’t need you to trust them forever and, after a while, their red flags may begin to add up and be unmistakable.

-Having a distinct online identity and even catfishing someone (as long as no money or gifts are exchanged or requested) is legal in most cases.
+Having a distinct online identity and even catfishing someone (as long as no money, gift cards, or gifts are exchanged or requested) is legal in most cases.
 This means that a scammer could be pretending to be someone else and not even be breaking the law!

 You might be sharing private personal photographs or information with someone older or younger than you thought and not even the gender they claimed to be.
 Many scammers claim they are United States citizens but live internationally in 3rd world countries such as Nigeria, as part of 419 scams.